ladybug-tools/spider/gbxml-viewer/README.md

 * a glimpse of some of the things that have been happening recently with the gbXML Viewer.

+## Current Problems

+* Reports module appearing more than once

 ***

 ## The Concept: Knowledge embedded in gbXML files is viewable, analyzable and editable with free, open-source web apps